brunoquei2105/LiferayChallenge/README.md

 # LiferayChallenge
 ### This is a challenge for Associate Developer.
-##### This project was made using the architecture pattern Model-View-Controller(MVC) in the eclipse enterprise as a web dynamic projet.
+##### This project was made using the architecture pattern Model-View-Controller(MVC).

+*Used Tools:*

+DataBase: MySql 8.0

-Language: java1.8
+Language: java 1.8

-Server: apache.tomcat-9.0.51
+Persistence: Java JDBC

+Junit

+The solution was tried regards the S.O.L.I.D principles.